RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 This leads to a corresponding difference in how you would call the two functions.
-In our previous case, assuming you knew you had a `Child`, you'd need to wrap it up as a `Person` ... something like `viewPerson (Child child)`.
+In our previous case, assuming you knew you had a `Child`, you'd need to wrap it up as a `Person`...something like `viewPerson (Child child)`.
-Using typeclasses, you can simply supply the child itself, along with the implementation which allows you to treat a child as a person ... something like `viewPerson childPerson child`.
+Using typeclasses, you can simply supply the child itself, along with the implementation which allows you to treat a child as a person...something like `viewPerson childPerson child`.

 Now, so far, we haven't actually gained a lot by using `Person` as a typeclass